priyanshutangar/go-pipeline-sample/README.md

 ## Trigger

-Let's check the trigger working
+Let's check the trigger working as test1